RetroReversing/retroReversing/pages/gamecube/GamecubeDebugSymbols.md

 Ultimate Spider-Man | symbolgc-final.MAP | ?? | Action |
 Zelda no Densetsu - Twilight Princess (Japan) | frameworkF.MAP | ?? | Action |

+---
 # Prototype Games with Debug Symbols
+Prototype games are even more likely to contain debug symbols as they are intended for either testing or journalistic usage, thus having the symbols available would help the developers fix bugs before the final retail release.
+The table below is an incomplete list of prototypes that have debug symbols, if you know any more please let us know!

 Game Name | Map File | Number of Symbols | Genre | Notes
 --- | --- | --- | --- | ---
 NFS Underground (Preview 10-09-2003 Console+ 26669 - 010) | Speed.elf | **9,604** | Racing | Uses SNSystems Library + Debugger

+---
 # Other Notes
-Pikmin2 has a file called `pikmin2*P.MAP` which could be a compressed or encrypted debugger map file, but thats mainly a guess because the previous Pikmin has a plain-text debugger .MAP file.
+The game **Pikmin 2** has a file called `pikmin2*P.MAP` which could be a compressed or encrypted debugger map file, but thats mainly a guess because the previous Pikmin has a plain-text debugger .MAP file.
 The * depends the Region U for US, P for PAL and J for Japan

 Nintendo Puzzle Collection (Japan) contains an ARM executable for running on the GBA that has developer symbols in it called: ponagb2m_client.elf (Panel de Pon game?)